“There is no fear in love; but perfect love casts out fear, because fear involves punishment, and the one who fears is not perfected in love.”

 Beloved, we need revelation of how intimately involved in our lives God is and how deep is His affection for us.
 When we truly get this, we will fear nothing, because we will know we are not victims of circumstance but that God is in control, directing everything and completely watching over our lives.

 Father God, I ask that the fullness of the love You demonstrated when You sent Your Son to die on the cross for us would penetrate my heart and mind, so I will understand what You meant when You said perfect love casts out all fear.
 Father, I want to truly realize that there’s not one part of my life that You’re not with me in.
 In Jesus’ name, Daddy, I ask You for great revelation of Your love.

-Rabbi Kirt A. Schneider, Rivers of Revelation (Lake Mary, FL: Charisma House, 2020), Used by permission.
+Rabbi Kirt A. Schneider, Rivers of Divine Truth (Lake Mary, FL: Charisma House, 2021), Used by permission.